Osinbajo says perpetrators of Plateau killings won"t go unpunished

 Osibanjo urged all leaders to show restraint in what they say and do.

-According to him, the leaders should avoid things that would create situations that would be beyond control.
+According to him, the leaders should avoid things that will create situations that would be beyond control.

 Gov Simon Lalong, in an address, condoled with the families of those who lost loved ones and property.